 Santa Barbara, CA

-Fall in Southern California is a great time to go wine tasting.
-While Napa and Sonoma tend to get all of the attention, Santa Barbara is a great, affordable place to visit some beautiful properties and sip tasty vintages.
+In 1492, Columbus sailed the ocean blue…and you can too!
+Fall in Southern California is stunning and the perfect time of year for wine tasting.!
+Columbus Day flights to this wine-wonderland destination will not only serve you up with an intoxicatingly fun visit but an affordable one too!
+While Napa and Sonoma tend to get all of the attention, Santa Barbara is a great, less-expensive place to visit some beautiful properties and sip tasty vintages.
+While you’re here, be sure to make some room in your itinerary for a stroll on one of Santa Barbara’s gorgeous beaches, or even set sail to catch some autumn waves.
 The city is a short drive from LA, which means you can take full advantage of airline fare sales into LAX.
 Enjoy fresh, affordable Mexican food at Los Agaves (multiple locations in Santa Barbara).
-Be sure to save time for a stroll on one of Santa Barbara’s gorgeous beaches.

 Fall can be an exciting time to visit our nation’s capital.
 With Congress back in session, you can snag a free gallery pass or two (when you visit your representative’s office) and sit in on some of the proceedings.
 All of the national monuments and all 18 Smithsonian museums are free to visit, which means it’s easy to stay entertained on a budget.
 Lodging can be pricey in D.C., but keep in mind a lot of hotels offer discounts for weeknights.
 Eat on the cheap by visiting street food vendors or hunkering down with some ribs at one of D.C.’s famous smokehouses.